MattiaFerrarini/Applying-ML-to-NPS-Screening/README.md

-# Screening New Psychoactive Substances with ML
+# Applying Machine Learning to New Psychoactive Substances Screening

 ## The Project
 The goal of this project is to train and test various ML models on the task of screening New Psychoactive Substances.